ibm-cloud-docs/CDN/naas-video.md

 # Video: Network as a Service
 {: #naas-video}

-IBM Cloud Network services, including Load Balancers, Security Groups, and CDN make it easy to build cloud-native applications with greater security, performance, and resiliency.
+{{site.data.keyword.cloud}} Network services, including Load Balancers, Security Groups, and CDN make it easy to build cloud-native applications with greater security, performance, and resiliency.
 In this demo, you’ll learn how you can use these services to create a simple three-tiered web app in a matter of clicks.

 <p>
   <div class="embed-responsive embed-responsive-16by9">